ahmadbinsadiq/Deep-Learning-Models-and-Case-Studies/Convolutional Neural Networks (CNN)/README.md

 * **Email:** ahmadbinsadiq@gmail.com

 ## Acknowledgments
 Special thanks to the open-source community for the tools and resources used in these projects.
-This includes libraries and frameworks such as TensorFlow, Keras, and scikit-learn, which have been instrumental in implementing and evaluating CNN models.
+This includes libraries and frameworks such as TensorFlow, Keras, and OpenCV, which have been instrumental in implementing and evaluating CNN models and object detection systems.

 ---